qrzn23/min/wip/magick/content.md

 in the feet”, that they may choose their own path.
 “Strong” is G B R, the Magician escorted by the
 Sun and the Moon (See Liber D and Liber 777)
-The “Immortal Fire” is the Creative Self ; imper- sonal energy cannot perish, no matter what forms it assumes.
+The “Immortal Fire” is the Creative Self; imper- sonal energy cannot perish, no matter what forms it assumes.
 Combustion is Love.